Roku Pro Series vs Hisense U7N: Which affordable Mini-LED TV wins?

 If you're wall-mounting your next TV, you might appreciate the Pro Series' design more, as its uniformly flat chassis will leave no gap between your wall and the panel.
 The U7N widens out around its center, which will leave a gap.

-The U7N offers a more flexible tabletop configuration due to the height of its stand, but the Pro Series is the better-looking wall-mounted option.
+The U7N offers a more flexible tabletop configuration due to the fact that its stand sits underneath the center of the panel, but the Pro Series is the better-looking wall-mounted option.

 Winner: Draw